Predicting and Enhancing the Fairness of DNNs with the Curvature of Perceptual Manifolds: How Learning Shapes the Geometric Characteristics of Perceptual Manifolds

 Learning typically leads to greater inter-class distance, which equates to greater separation between perceptual manifolds.
 We trained VGG-16 \cite{paper16} and ResNet-18 \cite{paper21} on F-MNIST \cite{paper55} and CIFAR-10 \cite{paper25} to explore the effect of the learning process on the separation degree between perceptual manifolds and observed the following phenomenon.

-As shown in Fig \ref{fig4}, each perceptual manifold is gradually separated from the other manifolds during training.
+As shown in Fig.\ref{fig4}, each perceptual manifold is gradually separated from the other manifolds during training.
 It is noteworthy that the separation is faster in the early stage of training, and the increment of separation degree gradually decreases in the later stage.
-Separation curves of perceptual manifolds for more classes are presented in Appendix D.